 4. Any editing tips or tricks you swear by?

 As basic as it may seem, not all hobby and amateur photographers shoot in manual.
 This is a mistake.
 Get to know and love your camera.
 Read the manual, understand what each icon is and the effect it has on an image you're taking.
 Go through each item one-by-one.
 Understand how shutter speed, aperture and ISO work and how they benefit each other.

 I believe in under-saturation (when it sets the mood).
-I never over-saturate or over-filter when using apps.
-I probably use bokah more than I should. bokah aesthetically blurs out parts of the foreground or background while maintaining clarity on the subject.
-Just make sure you're using a lens that allows you to shoot with a very wide aperture (f1.8-2.5).
+I never over-saturate or over-filter when using apps and I probably use Bokah more than I should: it aesthetically blurs out parts of the foreground or background while maintaining clarity on the subject.
+Just make sure you're using a lens that allows you to shoot with a very wide aperture (f1.2-2.8).

 Always, always, ALWAYS shoot in RAW.
 It is a file format that captures all image data when you take a photo.
-Because of this, the image quality is significantly higher than a JPEG file.
-Shooting in RAW allows you to make more adjustments and edits that are much smoother than if you were to shoot in JPEG, and the effect that this has on your images is huge.
-You can correct White Balance, Brightness and even Posterization (color or brightness discoloration when dealing with bright skies or back-lit people).
+Because of this, the image-quality is significantly higher than if you were to shoot a JPEG file.
+Shooting in RAW allows you to make more adjustments and edits that are much smoother than if you were to shoot JPEG and the effect this has on your images is huge.
+You can correct white balance, brightness and even posterization (color or brightness discoloration when dealing with bright skies or back-lit people).
 When you make corrections or edits to a RAW file, you aren't actually changing the original image data.
-What you're doing is actually creating a set of image instructions or changes for how the JPEG or TIFF should be saved.
-Lastly, the print version of any RAW file just looks so insanely better than any JPEG file (color gradient is spot on and the clarity is maintained).
+What you're doing is creating a set of image instructions or changes for how the JPEG or TIFF should be saved.
+Lastly, the print version of any RAW file looks much better than a JPEG file when blown up (color gradient is spot on and the clarity is maintained).

 Of course, editing styles change with preference and with time.
 For example, during the fall months, I love changing the color gradient of greens to yellows.
 I also enjoy adding a "dehaze" effect during the colder months to offer a more moody and romantic experience.